 Blood transfusions and organ transplants.
-Before widespread screening of the blood supply in 1992,

-U.S. Department of Health and Human Services Centers for Disease Control and Prevention hepatitis C was also spread through blood transfusions and organ transplants.
+Before widespread screening of the blood supply in 1992, hepatitis C was also spread through blood transfusions and organ transplants.

 Symptoms

 Many people with hepatitis C do not have symptoms and do not know they are infected.
 If symptoms occur, they can include: yellow skin or eyes, not wanting to eat, upset stomach, throwing up, stomach pain, fever, dark urine, light-colored stool, joint pain, and feeling tired.
 If symptoms occur with a new infection, they usually appear within 2 to 12 weeks, but can take up to 6 months to develop.